SECTION 17: PHUKET’S NEGATIVES – TAKING OFF THE ROSE COLOURED SPECTACLES

 Interest rates have not, historically, had the same influence on the Phuket property sector as they have in other highly leveraged countries with huge and freely available borrowing.
 In many western markets, where the increased cost of borrowing could make a mortgage unaffordable, there have often been wild cycles and/or boom-bust scenarios.

-However, if global interest rates keep rising they could reach levels that make deposit savings far more attractive than a Phuket property investment.
+However, if global interest rates keep rising they could reach levels that make deposit savings far more attractive than a Phuket property.

 Until very recently, most global interest rates were held atypically low for nearly 10 years, but when the US raised the Fed Funds rate, the rest of the world followed suit.
 This caught many financial institutions off guard.
 Thus, during 2023, some banks fell into bankruptcy.